vikchupak/AWS/localstack/index.md

 aws s3 ls
 ```

-## Use a shell alias to interact with localstack
+## Use a shell alias to use the profile

 ```bash
 alias awslocal="aws --profile localstack"